jackson211/rust_logger_benchmark/README.md

 ## Performance Comparison

-Benchmark results comparing various Rust logging libraries are available in the [results/benchmark_results.md](results/benchmark_results.md) file.
+Benchmark results comparing various Rust logging libraries are available after running the benchmarks.
+The consolidated report makes it easy to compare the performance characteristics of each logger.

-### Key Findings
+### Key Metrics

-- **Fastest Logger**: Based on the benchmarks, the fastest logger for most common use cases appears to be **slog**.
+For each logger, the benchmarks report:

-- **Most Consistent**: **ftlog** shows the most consistent performance across different message sizes and log levels.
+- Message count

-- **Best for High Throughput**: **slog** demonstrates the best performance for high throughput logging scenarios.
+- Total bytes processed

-- **Memory Usage**: Memory usage patterns vary significantly between logging libraries, with some async implementations using more memory for better throughput.
+- Average bytes per message

-Please see the full benchmark results for detailed comparisons and to determine which logger best suits your specific needs.
+- Performance in terms of throughput and latency